OpenClassrooms/CodeGenerator/README.md

 [![codecov](https://codecov.io/gh/OpenClassrooms/CodeGenerator/branch/master/graph/badge.svg)](https://codecov.io/gh/OpenClassrooms/CodeGenerator)

-CodeGenerator is a library who generates classes in clean architecture context.
+CodeGenerator is a library who generates classes in Clean Architecture context.

-From any use-case response, developers have the possibility to generate :
+From any use-case response, developers have the possibility to generate:
 - UseCase architecture (not implemented yet)
 - ViewModel architecture
-- Unit test for each classed generated
+- Unit tests for each classed generated

 ## Installation
 The easiest way to install CodeGenerator is via [composer](http://getcomposer.org/).

-Create the following `composer.json` file and run the `php composer.phar install` command to install it.
+Create the following `composer.json` file or run the `php composer.phar install` command to install it.

 ```commandLine
 composer require --dev openclassrooms/code-generator *
 ```
+or
 ```json
 {
     "require": {